zulip/zulip/templates/zerver/for/open-source.md

 ### Free hosting at zulipchat.com

-No catch; the hosting is supported by (and is identical to) zulipchat.com's commercial offerings.
+The hosting is supported by (and is identical to) zulipchat.com's commercial offerings.
 This offer extends to any community involved in supporting free and open source software: development projects, foundations, meetups, hackathons, conference committees, and more.
 If you’re not sure whether your organization qualifies, send us an email at support@zulipchat.com.

-### Join without an invitation
+### Moderation suite

+Moderation is a big part of making an open community work.
+Zulip was built for open communities from the beginning and comes with [moderation tools](/help/moderating-open-organizations) out of the box.

+### Open invitations

 Allow anyone to
 [join without an invitation](/help/allow-anyone-to-join-without-an-invitation).
 You can also link to your Zulip with a [badge](/help/linking-to-zulip) in your readme document.

-### Moderate your community

-Moderation is a big part of making an open community work.
-Zulip was built for open communities from the beginning and comes with [moderation tools](/help/moderating-open-organizations) out of the box.

 ### Authenticate with GitHub